utiasDSL/lsy_drone_racing/docs/getting_started/setup.rst

 Pixi package manager (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We recommend using `Pixi <https://pixi.sh>`_ to manage dependencies  and virtual environments for this project.
 Pixi creates a dedicated .pixi directory in the project root, which contains the isolated virtual environment.
-We use Pixi in combination with `RoboStack <https://robostack.github.io>`_.
+We use Pixi in combination with RoboStack.
 Robostack lets you install your favorite ROS version independent of your OS.
 Installed packages are cached globally under ~/.cache/rattler/ to speed up subsequent environment setups across projects.

 Install Pixi: